 "We've just come back from a fantastic long weekend in Marrakech!
 We booked this hotel on i-escape which was very straightforward.
 We (three girls aged 25 to 30) loved this hotel because of its great location, charming staff and confortable hotel.
 Most of all, it was superb value as it cost us less than Â£15 per night each!
 I would thoroughly recommend this hotel, although I would advise to book in advance as it was fully booked when we went and it wasn't even peak season!"

 - Travel date: 8th February 2006

 Great place to stay in Marrakesh

 "This hotel was excellent value and had a great location very close to the Djemaa el-Fna.
 The hotel was attractive with rooms around a pretty central courtyard.
 Our room was very small but nicely decorated and at only 260 Dh (including ensuite bathroom) we weren't complaining."

-- Travel date: Mon 16th of January 2006
+- Travel date: 16th January 2006

 Brilliant - book this place straight away

+"After being badly let down by the nearby Jnane Modagor (please see seperate review) the Hotel Sherazade came to our rescue!
+With a range of rooms starting at around Â£10pppn to around Â£15pppn this hotel is an absolute bargain.
 An all you can eat breakfast buffet of pancakes, croissants, fresh orange juice, etc was Â£3pp.
 The customer service was exceptional, the rooms kept spotlessly clean and the riad generally very pretty.
 They have a good selection of English books available to borrow during your stay and a room you can lock your bags in if you want to leave stuff after you've checked out."